julionm/rust-studies/README.md

   ```
   if the `value` is None, it wouldn't match
 - *associated types*, basically work as generic type parameters, but they don't allow multiple implementations of a trait, when using generic parameters, it's possible to create multiple implementations with different types, associated types give a possibility to use generics without allowing multiple implementations of the same trait for a struct
+- the *never type* operator (`!`), represents a non-value, in other words when Rust's compiler starts to look for types, it ignores the *never type*'s, just like in `match` arms, one could be an `i32` and the other a `continue`, that has the *never type*
+- `fn` is a function pointer, it implements all the closure's traits: `Fn`, `FnMut` and `FnOnce`, so whenever a code is expecting a closure, you can pass a function pointer `fn`
+- `Fn` is a trait that represents a closure, otherwise `fn` is a type representing a function

 ---